siddharth177/learnings/README.md

 # Project Details

     This is my learning repository.
-It has some important concepts documented in the markdown file and hands on practice project with descriptive commits to understand a functionality or behaviour.
+It has some important concepts documented in the markdown file and hands-on practice project with descriptive commits to understand a functionality or behaviour.

 <br>